 Having a well-designed accounting system sets your real estate venture up for success.
-Here, I share some tips and tricks to set yourself up well when accounting for your rental properties.
+Here, I share some accounting tips for landlords to feel well off when it comes to their rental properties.

 Create a Foundation for Success

 Without a strong foundation, your house will collapse.
 In the case of accounting, your foundation is your set of records: organized and detailed recordkeeping will ensure you never (or at least, very infrequently) stumble into accounting pitfalls.
 Make a habit of updating your records daily; there’s nothing worse than a week or months’ worth of incomplete records staring you in the face!